oliverfaase/github-portfolio/README.md

 4. Public presentations
 5. Final project deliverables

-### Stakeholder communication
+### Stakeholder Communication

 I presented the database and StoryMap to faculty, my department head, university leadership, and an alumni group.

-The presentations demonstrated how the project could support:
+The presentations demonstrated how the project could support student recruitment, program outreach, alumni engagement, community partnerships, fundraising, and communication of student-project impact.

-- Student recruitment
-- Program outreach
-- Alumni engagement
-- Community partnerships
-- Fundraising
-- Communication of student-project impact

 <details>
 <summary><strong>View the GIS database and StoryMap workflow</strong></summary>